COVID-19 Update >> We Are Open 24/7

 - Paul Slager

-In Connecticut, sexual crimes are prosecuted using combinations of nine different laws.
+Sexual crimes are prosecuted using combinations of nine different Connecticut laws.
 Most of these laws include both cases of child sexual abuse and sexual assault committed against adults, but the penalties may vary depending on the unique circumstances of each crime.
-We’ve summarized Connecticut’s sexual assault and abuse laws in the section below.
+We’ve summarized Connecticut states sexual assault and abuse laws in the section below.

 Begin Your Path To Healing & Justice